-During CIAG students will participate in a range of experiences to support their current education and their transitions linked to their future aspirations, whether that be FE,

-HE, apprenticeships, work or volunteering.
+During CIAG students will participate in a range of experiences to support their current education and their transitions linked to their future aspirations, whether that be FE, HE, apprenticeships, work or volunteering.
 Students will participate in one to one interviews throughout the academic year and also attend careers group lessons during 'Careers Week' and within PSHE.

 Our CIAG programme has been planned to include various frameworks, to ensure our students are receiving the most up to date, accurate and useful information through CIAG, that is also personalised and bespoke to their individual needs and aspirations.
 The frameworks include; The Career Development Institute Career Development Framework, The Gatsby Benchmarks, Welsh Assembly Governments framework; Careers & the World of Work (CWW) and PSHE.
-Within the school all education staff will work together to ensure that the careers programme is embedded within all curriculum areas.
+This is to also ensure compliance with pupils, which may originate and return to their local authorities in Wales, England or Scotland.
+Within the school, all education staff will work together to ensure that the careers programme is embedded within all curriculum areas.